-- PREA Basic (This is the same training that all staff receive.) - Volunteers in Corrections Basic Training (6 hour course) - o This course teaches volunteers to identify the characteristics of a PREA victims and perpetrator and how discrimination and harassment may affect the workplace. - o From January 1, 2015 December 31, 2015, 15 volunteers received this training. - Offenders Work Release Supervisor Training (5 hour course) - This course teaches signs of offender sexual abuse and to identify appropriate responses to be taken by staff when there is an allegation of sexual abuse.
+- PREA Basic (This is the same training that all staff receive.) - Volunteers in Corrections Basic Training (6 hour course) - This course teaches volunteers to identify the characteristics of a PREA victims and perpetrator and how discrimination and harassment may affect the workplace. - From January 1, 2015 December 31, 2015, 15 volunteers received this training. - Offenders Work Release Supervisor Training (5 hour course) - This course teaches signs of offender sexual abuse and to identify appropriate responses to be taken by staff when there is an allegation of sexual abuse.
 In March 2016, 26 participants completed this course and the auditor found signed acknowledgments for every participant. - The Profession of Corrections and PREA (2 hour course)

-While interviewing contract staff, they reported they not only received PREA training from the facility, they also received PREA training from Corizon and Gateway.
+While interviewing contract staff, they reported they recieve PREA training from the facility.